- Mental Health

 The practice of mindfulness has recently received significant attention in the media for its usefulness in promoting social and emotional well-being and contributing to the ability to manage difficult or stressful situations.
 Mindfulness is all about encouraging awareness of oneself in the present moment, without judgment.
 Examples of mindfulness practices include body scans, guided breathing meditations, and other simple exercises, which can help us to refocus on the present and calm our minds.

-While initial studies on mindfulness focused primarily on adults, practicing mindfulness has benefits for children and youth too.
+While initial studies on mindfulness focused primarily on adults, practicing mindfulness has benefits for youth too.
 The beauty of mindfulness is that it is flexible and accessible.
 It can be practiced in many different ways, and can be done at almost any time.
 For those who have truly embraced mindfulness, it becomes more than just a part of a routine – it becomes a way of life.

 The Health Literacy team at BC Children's Hospital, along with a number of different experts and youth, developed “Breathr” – a new app to help introduce the concept of mindfulness and create an easy access point for those who are new to this practice.